3L Roadmap

 Careers and Professional Development

-• Prepare and apply for federal and state clerkships by early June, including asking faculty for clerkship recommendation letters, in advance of or in tandem with the rising 3L class.
+• Prepare and apply for federal and state clerkships before early June, including asking faculty for clerkship recommendation letters, in advance of the rising 3L class.
 This is the peak hiring season for recent CLS graduates!
-Be prepared to interview for clerkships in May-July.

 • Study for the bar exam.